FreeFeed/freefeed-server/doc/visibility-rules.md

 ### In code
 The post visibility rules calculates in the following places:
-* app/support/DbAdapter/timelines-posts.js, getPostsWithStuffByIds function.
+* app/support/DbAdapter/visibility.js, notBannedCommentsSQL function.
+This makes
-  This function selects proper comments and other stuff by the given postIds.
+  SQL filter to select non-banned comments.